RF-Fahad-Islam/Health-Management-System/README.md

    managed all data using a JSON file
 ```
 ## Overview
 **Here is an overview of the program when runs.
-It will show an interface  on the Python Interpreter described as below and took  input from the user: **
+It will show an interface  on the Python Interpreter described as below and took  input from the user.**
 ```
 First: # Shows it first to assign names for start